piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Speed dating

 With this format, either startup or mentor is assigned an area within the accelerator, usually a conference room or section of a larger worker area.
-For this example, let's say it's the the Startup Founders.
+For this example, let's say it's the Startup Founders.
 The other party — in this case, the Mentor — is assigned the task of moving from station to station to meet with the other party.
 This usually occurs on a very short timeframe, most commonly between 10 and 30 minutes.

 From the Mentor's perspective, progress goes something like this: